R. D. Wingfield: Later years

 In 2002, R. D. Wingfield was diagnosed with prostate cancer.
 At about the same time he started writing the sixth, and final, Frost book, A Killing Frost.
 His wife, Phyllis Patten, whom he married in 1952, died in 2004.
 They had a son, Phillip.
-Wingfield died from cancer in 2007, and A Killing Frost was published on 7 April 2008.
+Wingfield died from cancer in 2007, and A Killing Frost was published posthumously on 7 April 2008.

 In 2011, the first of four new Frost books was published with the approval of the Wingfield family.
-The books — First Frost, Fatal Frost, Morning Frost, and Frost at Midnight — are published under the name James Henry.
+The books – First Frost, Fatal Frost, Morning Frost, and Frost at Midnight – are published under the name James Henry.
 In the case of First Frost, this pseudonym refers to James Gurbutt and Henry Sutton, but for the others it refers to Gurbutt only.
-All the books are now available in E-book format.
+All the books are now available in ebook format.